algorandlabs/smart-asa/README.md

 ### Smart ASA Getters

-_Getters_ methods have bee implemented for each `StateSchema` parameter of the Smart ASA.
-Refer the ARC-0020 for a comprehensive list of available getters.
+_Getter_ methods expose relevant information of a Smart ASA.
+To retrieve the whole configuration you can query the ABI method `get_asset_config` which returns a Tuple with all the configuration parameters!

-Smart ASA reference implementation introduces two new getters:
+Bonus: This reference implementation also exposes two extra getters:

-- `get_circulating_supply`: returns the current circulating supply of a smart ASA;
+- `get_circulating_supply`: which returns the current circulating supply of a smart ASA;
-- `get_optin_min_balance`: returns the minimum balance (in ALGO) required to opt-in the Smart ASA.
+- `get_optin_min_balance`: which returns the minimum balance (in ALGO) required to opt-in the Smart ASA.

 Getters ABI interface example: